Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Ordinary differential equations for online learning in the teacher-student regression task

 We can therefore compute the second-layer update to linear order:

-Eqn.~\eqref{eq:expansion_w2} shows that the update of the second-layer weights at early training times is in the direction of the adaptive feedback matrix, in agreement with the alignment phase observed in experiments.
+Eqn.~\ref{eq:expansion_w2} shows that the update of the second-layer weights at early training times is in the direction of the AF matrix, in agreement with the alignment phase observed in experiments.
 Crucially, it is necessary that $f^k(0)\neq 0\;\forall k$ in order to have non-zero updates, i.e. the feedback $F$ must not be orthogonal to the first-layer weights at initialization.
-We now inspect the behavior of the adaptive feedback at the beginning of training.
+We now inspect the behavior of the FA at the beginning of training.
 We have that the update at time zero is:

 and